v12technology/fluxtion/docs/sections/helloworld_imperative.md

 ### [DataSumCalculator]({{page.example_src}}/DataSumCalculator.java)

 Calculates the current sum adding the values of Event_A_Handler and Event_B_Handler.
 Will be triggered when either handler has its updated method invoked.
-Annotate the trigger method as follows:
+Annotate the trigger method with **@OnTrigger** as follows:

 {% highlight java %}
 public class DataSumCalculator {